rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 MediaInfo.videoFormat(2) // return the video codec in the current app's media pipeline 2
 ```

+**TODO**: where do we map video tags to ids? need a spec for this? same spec, new spec?

 The `pipeline` parameter is required for the JSON-RPC request, however, the Firebolt SDK **SHOULD** provide a default value of `1` if it is not provided by the calling app.

 For example: